arvalis-cigale/stereo-training-course/README.txt

 pip install notebook

-Create or select a folder on your computer, in which the kernel will be installed :
+Create or select a folder "stereo-kernel" on your computer, whereever you want, in which the kernel will be installed :

-For instance, if on Windows, HOME = "HOME" or on Linux, HOME : "/home/buddy"
+For instance, if on Windows, it might be located here : HOME = "C:\Users\buddy" or on Linux, HOME : "/home/buddy"

-Create :
+After having creating it, you might have a folder here :
 HOME\stereo-kernel

 Go to this folder, and from a cmd shell, create a new virtual environement :